MarkWebDeveloper/Superheroes-Project/README.md

+# Welcome to heroes and villains!

+We have developed an innovative application that gives users the possibility to explore fascinating cards with images and character attributes, covering both heroes and villains from various sagas.
+The app allows users to filter cards based on categories such as humans, Cyrborg, aliens, and demons, making it easier to search for characters based on specific preferences.
+Each card features a button to add the character of choice, redirecting users to an exclusive "Favorites" section.
+To access this area, a login process is required, ensuring privacy and personalization of the experience.
+On the "Favorites" page, users can view and manage cards for selected characters, giving them the ability to modify names and attributes, or even add more characters to their custom collection.
+This interactive and personalized approach offers users a unique and complete experience in exploring and managing their favorite characters.

+# FINAL RESULT

 # Superheroes Group Project

 This is a group project of a superheroes and villains webpage.
 This page uses a superheroes API to access the heroes photos, stats and bio.